Harshal0902/FedML-Clone/README.md

 - Added animations to the web app.
 - Add Headroom to the Navigation bar.
 - Changed and improved resposive design for the navbar.
+- Improved styling for Navbar(removing exta and unncessary padding).